gabriellewee/portfolio/archive/2013-01-18-minor-pleasures.md

 :::

-I decided that for Comic Con this year, I'll be cosplaying as the human form of Luna, the black cat from Sailor Moon!
-Her costume is relatively easy to duplicate and isn't quite as flashy as the sailor suits.
+I decided that for Comic Con this year, I’ll be cosplaying as the human form of Luna, the black cat from Sailor Moon!
+Her costume is relatively easy to duplicate and isn’t quite as flashy as the sailor suits.

 ::: row-double